 - Find the city's recycling services and facilities

 - Learn how to report graffiti found around the city.

 - Learn about the right-of-way sign removal training (PDF), by calling 417-864-1010 for future training dates.

 - Report stormwater pollution found in the City of Springfield.

-- Use our service request system (links to citizen resource center) to report a variety of neighborhood issues such as trash, weeds, front yard parking, inoperable vehicles, and other nuisances.
+- Use our service request system to report a variety of neighborhood issues such as trash, weeds, front yard parking, inoperable vehicles, and other nuisances.
 The appropriate department will address the situation.